kamerynjw/kamerynjw.github.io/research/pubs/cst-forcing.md

 title: "Forcing as a computational process"
 permalink: /research/pubs/cst-forcing/
 image: cst-forcing.jpg
-excerpt: "We investigate how set-theoretic forcing can be seen as a computational process on the models of set theory.
+excerption: "We investigate how set-theoretic forcing can be seen as a computational process on the models of set theory.
 Given an oracle for information about a model of set theory..."
 ---

 This a joint paper with Joel David Hamkins and Russell Miller.